 The [InfoSystem] section with the key StoreType=0 is created automatically when opening the INFO system for the first time (if this key has not been included there previously).

 : Specifies whether additional keys can be read and saved in this section:

 =1 only reading the settings from the INI file is enabled

 =2 only saving into the INI file is enabled

 Other keys of this section are reserved for storing the system state values; these are created automatically and will not be described here.

 Description of keys in the [Log] section

-It is possible to set the parameters for application "logging"
+It can be set the parameters for application "logging"

 in this section.
-It means that the application logging mode can be activated, causing that certain operations will always be written on the disk into the Application.log
+It means that the application logging mode can be activated, causing that certain operations will always be written to disk into the Application.log

 text file" (for example if there is the "BoilerPlant.pra"